xueweic/TGPred/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# APGD v.0.1.0
+# TGPred v.0.1.0

 <!-- badges: start -->

-The Accelerated Proximal Gradient Descent (APGD) algorithm is a **R** package to solve the penalized regression models, including
+TGPred is a **R** package including six efficient methods for predicting target genes of a transcription factor by integrating statistics, machine learning, and optimization

 - **HuberNet**: Huber loss function along with Network-based penalty function;
 - **HuberLasso**: Huber loss function along with Lasso penalty function;